markhannem/qap3_fs_new/README.md

 ============================================================================
 Postman

-REPLACE ID with the employee id from the database
+REPLACE "ID" with the employee id from the database

 GET- all employees
 http://localhost:3000/api/employees